 What is a cloud DAM?

-A Digital Asset Management system configures a centralized digital library of files that can be accessed by all those parties involved in a company: employees, clients, distributors, partners...
-From this epicenter you can gather the files and their metadata, and distribute them with total security wherever you need.
+A Digital Asset Management system allows you to organise a centralised library of digital files that can be accessed by everyone involved in a company: employees, customers, distributors, partners...
+From this platform you can gather files and their metadata, and distribute them safely wherever you need to.

-Now, there are different ways to 'build' that DAM library.
+However, there are different ways to build this DAM library.

-Cloud storage means that you can access the content of the DAM from any device with Internet connection, at any time and anywhere.
-Also, due to user-friendly interfaces and an easy and almost instantaneous installation, the process is very fast and does not require specialized training.
-This makes cloud Digital Asset Management systems very useful for companies without an IT department or with a tighter budget, since on premise services are much more expensive and require an implementation of at leats 3 months.
+It also means that, thanks to user-friendly interfaces and easy, almost instantaneous installation, the process is very fast and requires no specialised training.
+This makes cloud DAM systems, like open source DAM, very useful for companies without an IT department or with a tighter budget, as on-premise DAM services are much more expensive and require a minimum of 3 months of implementation.

 When and how to choose a cloud DAM system

-At the time of choosing a cloud based DAM system, you must assess if it offers a solid architecture, integrations with other sources, technical support, a good security system, intuitive operation and scalating storage options, as your company grows and need more space.
+When deciding on a cloud-based DAM system, consider whether it offers the usual benefits of a DAM system: a robust architecture, integrations with other sources, technical support, good security, intuitive operation and scalable storage options as the company grows and needs more storage.

 Pros and cons of cloud Digital Asset Management